Trevor Hamilton: Trial

 On 2 March 2006, Hamilton's murder trial began in Dungannon Crown Court before Justice McLaughlin.
 Prosecutor Terence Mooney QC outlined to the jury of six men and six women heard how Attracta Harron's naked dead body was discovered wrapped in animal feed bags in a shallow grave a short distance from the accused's home.
 The grave was covered with stone slabs, that were later determined to have come from the yard of Hamilton's house, as were the feed bags also.
 Mrs Harron had died from blunt force trauma to the head and face, possibly inflicted with a hatchet, and her decomposed remains were estimated to have been at the site for approximately five months.
 Mooney QC asserted that compelling circumstantial evidence, along with forensic evidence, would prove beyond reasonable doubt that Hamilton was responsible for the murder of Attracta Harron.

 Doctor Ruth Griffin informed the court how a team of sniffer dogs had located Harron's remains on a river bank behind Hamilton's house, along with various items of women's clothing.
 A white woven plastic sack was visible partially buried with stones slabs around it, and bodily fluids were observed to be leaking from the shallow grave.
 When the sack was cut open a pair of human feet were found, after which the remains were placed in a body bag.
 A bone marrow sample extracted from the body later matched a DNA sample taken from Harron's toothbrush.

 Forensic expert Stephen Maxwell explained to the court how charred ATM receipts, along with burnt bank documents and religious pamphlets, were recovered from the site of a bonfire behind Hamilton's house.
 Bank officials from Allied Irish Bank and First Trust Bank submitted documents to the court proving that cash had been withdrawn from the bank accounts of Harron and her husband via an ATM in Loughrea in September 2003, and that the charred receipts matched these transactions.

 Taking the stand to testify in his own defense, Hamilton vehemently denied murdering Attracta Harron, however he did admit to lying to detectives investigating her death while under interrogation over three days.
 Hamilton had originally claimed to police he had not driven the Hyundai Lantra that was later found on fire at his house on the day of Harron's disappearance, as he was worried about getting in trouble for driving without a license or insurance.
-Hamilton clarified to the court that he had infact travelled to Clady to buy petrol, as well as second journey around his home.
+Hamilton clarified to the court that he had in fact travelled to Clady to buy petrol, as well as a second journey around his home.
 Hamilton also denied committing the rape he was convicted of in 2001, and asserted he only pled guilty after his legal representatives persuaded him to do so in the hope of a lighter sentence.